Find biographies of our seminar presenters and instructors below.

 Jimmy Becker is the founder of Financially Speaking, where he coaches adults of all ages on the different dimensions of financial decision-making.
 He began his career on Wall Street as an options arbitrageur, and has since used his deep understanding of the financial services industry to advise and present publicly on topics such as healthy budgeting and saving

-strategies, the college financial aid process and student loan repayment, retirement planning, and financial advisor assessment.
-He also authors an advice blog on various finance-related topics.
-Jimmy earned a B.S. in economics from Brown University and an M.B.A. from the Yale School of Management.
+strategies, the college financial aid process and student loan repayment, and retirement planning.
+He also authors a newsletter on related topics.
+Jimmy earned a B.A. in Economics from Brown University and an M.B.A. from the Yale School of Management.

 Patricia C. D’Agostino, J.D.; Partner, Margolis & Bloom, LLP